Cray-HPE/docs-csm/install/deploy_management_nodes.md

     1. Verify that passwordless SSH is now working from the PIT node to the other NCNs.

-        The following command should not prompt you to enter a password.
+        The following command should not prompt for a password.

         ```ShellSession
         pit# PDSH_SSH_ARGS_APPEND='-o StrictHostKeyChecking=no' pdsh -Sw "${NCNS}" date && echo SUCCESS || echo ERROR